 Over the last several years the use of ultrasound in sports and orthopedic medicine has grown rapidly.
-Cutting-edge sports medicine physicians now use ultrasound both to help diagnose injuries and to guide injections to make them more accurate and effective.
+Cutting-edge sports medicine physicians now use ultrasound to guide injections to make them more accurate and effective.

 At Oklahoma Sports & Orthopedics Institute, we use musculoskeletal ultrasound (MSKUS) to help treat injuries to muscles, ligaments, tendons and joints.
 Dr. Madhavarapu and Dr. Boehm have extensive training in MSKUS injections.

 Advantages of MSKUS Ultrasound-Guided Injections